TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Introduction

-The past few years have witnessed the impressive instruction following ability and remarkable comprehension and generation capability of large language models (LLMs)~\cite{achiam2023gpt,vicuna2023,taori2023alpaca,openai_chatgpt,touvron2023llama,touvron2023llama2}, which have emerged as a universal agent for performing various tasks.
-Video LLMs~\cite{li2023videochat,liu2023video,luo2023valley,maaz2023video,zhang2023video,jin2024chat,song2024moviechat} which incorporate video encoders with LLMs for video understanding tasks have been introduced.
-These methods often represent a video by a fixed number of visual tokens, leading to reduced performance with long videos, and encode video frames and their timestamps separately and hence struggle to perform temporal reasoning tasks.
-Recently, a few works~\cite{qian2024momentor,huang2024vtimellm,huang2024lita,ren2024timechat} have developed video LLMs with temporal reasoning abilities, e.g., TimeChat~\cite{ren2024timechat} proposes to vary the number of final video tokens based on the input video length and jointly encode video frames and their timestamps.
-The above methods usually treat the entire video as a single clip~\cite{qian2024momentor,huang2024vtimellm,huang2024lita,ren2024timechat} and aggregate video tokens via pooling operation~\cite{huang2024lita} and query aggregation~\cite{ren2024timechat}, struggling to capture fine-grained information, especially for long videos.
+The past few years have witnessed the impressive comprehension and generation capability of LLMs~\cite{achiam2023gpt,vicuna2023,taori2023alpaca,openai_chatgpt,touvron2023llama,touvron2023llama2}, which have emerged as a universal agent for performing various tasks.
+Video LLMs~\cite{li2023videochat,liu2023video,luo2023valley,maaz2023video,zhang2023video,jin2024chat,song2024moviechat} which incorporate video encoders with LLMs have been introduced.
+These methods often represent a video by a fixed number of tokens, yielding reduced performance with long videos, and encode frames and timestamps separately and hence struggle with temporal reasoning tasks.
+Please refer to the inferior results of these methods in Tab.~\ref{table:zeroshot}.
+Recently, a few works~\cite{qian2024momentor,huang2024vtimellm,huang2024lita,ren2024timechat} have developed video LLMs with temporal reasoning abilities, e.g., TimeChat~\cite{ren2024timechat} proposes to vary the number of tokens based on the video length and jointly encode frames and timestamps.
+The above methods usually treat the entire video as a single clip~\cite{qian2024momentor,huang2024vtimellm,huang2024lita,ren2024timechat} and aggregate tokens via pooling operation~\cite{huang2024lita} and query aggregation~\cite{ren2024timechat}, struggling to capture fine-grained details in long videos.